rithvikpillai/robert_me588/README.md

 <b><i> Dispenser Sub-system </i></b>

 The dispenser sub-system is actuated using a stepper motor + driver which is controlled by the readings of a color sensor.
 From the TCS34725 library, readings of illuminance, red, green, and blue values are returned from the sensor output.
 Based on the specific application, 'if' conditionals are created with experimentally determined color thresholds from the physical playfield.
 When the output of the conditionals (red, blue, or yellow) matches the color selected in the input system, this color is sent to the correct LED indicator and  the stepper motor is actuated.
 In this code, a program is written to output exactly one step by writing a specific order of binary codes to the stepper driver pins (1000, 1100, 0100, 0110, 0010, 0011, 0001, 1001).
 This program is then called 104 times to rotate the stepper motor about 72 degrees to dispense exactly one foam cube.
-I would recommend simply using a library like Stepper.h to make your life easier.
+Alternatively, I would recommend simply using a library like Stepper.h to make your life easier.

 <b> <i> Finite State Machine </i> </b>